vocdoni/docs/docs/architecture/components/census-service.md

 {
   "id": "req-12345678",
   "request": {
-    "method": "generateProof",
+    "method": "genProof",
     "censusId": "hexString",
-    "claimData": "string",             // The claim for which data is requested "rootHash": "optional-hexString",  // From a specific merkle tree snapshot "timestamp": 1556110671
+    "claimData": "string", // the claim for which data is requested "rootHash": "optional-hexString", // from a specific merkle tree snapshot "timestamp": 1556110671
   },
   "signature": "string"